w3f/staking-rewards-collector/README.md

 # Troubleshooting
 * `SyntaxError: Unexpected token < in JSON at position 0`: Sometimes the request to the Subscan API fails, which could cause this issue.
 Try to run the script again.
 If the error persists, please file an issue.

+# Donations
+This tool is free and stays free to use.
+But if this tool is useful for you and you feel generous, feel free to donate :)
+* KSM: EdTN2EAPcwsWu3P692Yd3ESR5qcon7BYp3P4NtzmpiVqwpS
+* DOT: 1348r39Md3CRCnETH5GVsEhb87Z2hQr9Avw7q1cPr7XXHMhd